guilhemmarchand/telegraf-kafka/docs/implementation.rst

 **To collect Confluent Interceptors metrics in Splunk, we use the following method:**

 - We use a Docker container to run the command center console consumer from the interceptor topic, by default "_confluent-monitoring"
-- You cannot consume this topic directly in Splunk without the command center console consumer as it contains binary data that would not be readbale
+- You cannot consume this topic directly in Splunk without the command center console consumer as it contains binary data that would not be readable without the command center
 - Once started, the Docker container consumes the topic and outputs the data in the stdout
 - The Docker container uses the Splunk Docker logging driver to forward this data to a Splunk HTTP Event Collector endpoint
 - Finally, we use the Splunk logs to metrics capabilities to transform the metric events into metrics stored in the Splunk metric store